Alpha Phi Alpha: Hazing

-In 1989, Joel Harris an Alpha Phi Alpha aspirant, age 18, a student at Morehouse College died following suspected hazing.
+In 1989, Joel Harris, an eighteen-year-old Alpha Phi Alpha aspirant and student at Morehouse College, died following suspected hazing.
 The Cobb County medical examiners report "didn't declare the hazing to be a "direct cause" of Joel's death, but it stated that he was "under an intensive amount of anxiety and stress" that night.
 It was reported that Harris had been punched in the chest and slapped in the face multiple times as part of a so-called "thunder and lightning" ritual hours before his death.

 In 1992, Gregory R. Batipps, age 20, a student at the University of Virginia, died in a car accident after falling asleep at the wheel.
 Hazing was investigated as a factor in his death as he was pledging Alpha Phi Alpha.

-In 1995, a pledge seeking to join the fraternity's founding chapter, the Alpha Chapter at Cornell University, developed a "life-threatening infection in his buttocks" after being paddled repeatedly.
-He sued the fraternity for $2 million and the fraternity was banned from campus for several years for violating the school's code of conduct.
+In 1995, a pledge seeking to join the fraternity's founding chapter, the Alpha chapter at Cornell University, developed a "life-threatening infection in his buttocks" after being paddled repeatedly.
+He sued the fraternity for $2 million, and the fraternity was banned from campus for several years for violating the school's code of conduct.

 In 2003, a 21-year-old pledge at Southern Methodist University (SMU) went into a coma after being coerced to drink large amounts of water in an Alpha Phi Alpha initiation ritual.
-The chapter was temporarily expelled from campus and eight Alpha Phi Alpha members were indicted on felony aggravated assault charges.
+The chapter was temporarily expelled from campus, and eight Alpha Phi Alpha members were indicted on felony aggravated assault charges.
 In 2006, the first trial in the case, of Raymond Lee (SMU fraternity member), resulted in a conviction and a sentence to 180 days in jail, ten years of probation, and a $10,000 fine.

 In 2008, Mcandy Douarin, age 26, a student at the University of Central Florida (UCF), died from "heart-related failure less than 12 hours after a punch to his chest".
 Douarin shared with his family that he was frequently punched in the chest by members of Alpha Phi Alpha as part of the pledging process, and his family released photos of bruises on his chest to validate that was the reason why he died.
-UCF students released photos and statements substantiating that Douarin was pledging the fraternity, but the university refused to launch an investigation on any allegations against them after the fraternity stated Douarin had not officially applied for membership.
+UCF students released photos and statements substantiating that Douarin was pledging to the fraternity, but the university refused to launch an investigation on any allegations against them after the fraternity stated Douarin had not officially applied for membership.
 The family hired an attorney to help hold the fraternity accountable for his death.

 In 2009, a fraternity member at Fort Valley State University was arrested and charged with felony aggravated battery for hospitalizing a pledge with acute renal failure.

 In 2010, the fraternity was banned from the campus of Mercer University for three years for hazing.
-Pledges were sleep deprived, paddled, and forced on a strict diet.
+Pledges were sleep-deprived, paddled, and forced into a strict diet.

 In 2010, Alpha Phi Alpha suspended membership intake "after decades of hazing-related controversies plaguing Black Greek Letter Organizations despite their anti-hazing/anti-pledging policies."

 In 2011, Emory University suspended the fraternity for four years due to several hazing violations.